consensus-shipyard/spacenet/README.md

 ## Getting started for validators

 > Support for external validators coming soon!
-Track the work in [the following issue](https://github.com/consensus-shipyard/lotus/issues/21)
+Track the work in [the following issue](https://github.com/consensus-shipyard/lotus/issues/21).
+If you are interested in becoming a validator let us know through [this form](https://docs.google.com/forms/d/1O3_kHb2WJhil9sqXOxgGGGsqkAA61J1rKMfnb5os5yo).

 Spacenet is currently run by a committee of 4 validators owned by CL.
 We don't accept externally owned validators during this initial testing phase, until the network deployment is stabilized, but support for reconfiguration and external validators will be added soon.